 - a.
 The owner or operator shall have a qualified inspector conduct at least two (2) site inspections every seven (7) calendar days, for as long as greater than five (5) acres of soil remain disturbed.
 The two (2) inspections shall be separated by a minimum of two (2) full calendar days. - b.
-In areas where soil disturbance activity has been temporarily or permanently ceased, and is located in one of the watersheds [NYCDEP], the application of soil stabilization measures must be initiated by the end of the next business day and completed within seven (7) days from the date the current soil disturbance activity has ceased.
+In areas where soil disturbance activity has been temporarily or permanently ceased and is located in one of the watersheds [NYCDEP], the application of soil stabilization measures must be initiated by the end of the next business day and completed within seven (7) days from the date the current soil disturbance activity has ceased.
 The soil stabilization measures selected shall be in conformance with the current version most of the technical standard, New York State Standards and Specifications for Erosion and Sediment Control. - c.
 The owner or operator shall prepare a phasing plan that defines maximum disturbed area per phase and shows required cuts and fills. - d.
 The owner or operator shall install any additional site-specific practices needed to protect water quality.

-The project calls for clearing of trees, installation of utilities and associated grading for the construction of eighteen townhouse units, ingress and egress and parking lot areas.
-The overall project area is approximately 2.95 acres and the limits of disturbance has been calculated to be 2.35 acres; therefore, a phasing plan for erosion control purposes will not be developed.
+The project calls for clearing of vegetation, installation of utilities and associated grading for the construction of a parking lot area with new sidewalk to serve the project.
+The limits of soil disturbance have been calculated to be 1.20 acres; therefore, a phasing plan for erosion control purposes will not be developed.